 Natalie was on the jury for the 2013 and 2014 NY Festivals Radio Program & Promotion Awards.

 Natalie is also a writer.
-Her books include Free To Be You: A Woman's Guide to Dreams, Love, and Self-Discovery and Free to Love: 10 Keys to a Revolution of Our Love Culture.
+She has been a contributor to TIME magazine and has written many articles on Taiwan.
+She has also written two books: Free To Be You: A Woman's Guide to Dreams, Love, and Self-Discovery and Free to Love: 10 Keys to a Revolution of Our Love Culture.

 Natalie has also been an English news anchor at Taiwan's Public Television Service (PTS).

 She grew up in California and graduated from Columbia University with a BA in Economics.